 Before the start of each season the project team meets to discuss the programme and to plan all aspects of the works.
 Intervention is kept to a minimum, always bearing in mind the essential requirement of structural stability.
+The fundamental objective remains, at all times, to preserve the site.

 All structures are preserved, except in exceptional circumstances when conservation requires the partial removal of a structure.
 Such circumstances may relate to archaeological excavation or structural stabilisation.
-In such rare cases the structure and its associated stratigraphy is archaeologically recorded and the necessary section is taken down and reconstructed using the original stone in the same pattern.
+In such rare cases the structure and its associated stratigraphy is fully recorded and the necessary section is taken down and reconstructed using the original stone in the same pattern.